 A. No, you don't.
 You do not need to be a member of the boathouse to participate in any of our programs.
 Membership doesn't provide any privileges other than voting in our elections.
-You can become a member by downloading the membership form and mailing it to us with a cheque for $50.
+You can become a member here online or by downloading the membership form and mailing it to us with a check for $50.
 Memberships expire at the end of the year

 Q. When and where is the walk-up kayaking available?

-A. Walk-up is our basic service, which is available at all our locations: Pier 40, Pier 96, 72nd Street, when they are open to the public .
+A. Walk-up is our basic service, which is available at all our two locations: Pier 26 and Governors Island when they are open to the public .
 Please arrive at least 1/2 hour before closing, which is when the last boats go out.

 Q. Do you give lessons?